 Tom opened his eyes.

 The sound of Thunderstruck was streaming directly into his brain through his specially designed cochlear implants.
-He could feel his heartbeat quickening and the warmth of his expanding capillaries.
+He could feel his heartbeat quickening and his face flushing.

 He got up from bed and strode across the floor with a confident enthusiasm, brushing his teeth like a man with his life thoroughly together.
 He paused momentarily to sway to the music, bobbing his head in a jerking motion before bouncing rooster-like across the floor to a kitchen only feet away from the paisley futon he’d just vacated in his one-room studio.